Peninsula Orthopaedic Associates Announces Transition to Epic Electronic Medical Record System

 Published October 29, 2019 by Peninsula Orthopaedic Associates

 (Salisbury, MD) Peninsula Orthopaedic Associates (POA) announces the retirement of Dr. Eric Franks and Dr. Edward McGinnis.
-It is difficult, if not impossible to list the accomplishments of these exceptional orthopaedic surgeons who have served our l ...
+It is difficult, if not impossible to list the accomplishments of these exceptional orthopaedic surgeons who have served ou... ...

 POA Welcomes New Orthopaedic Surgeon